OneHundredThousand/jtml/README.md

 });
 ```

-They run for every HTTP request, in addition to any per-actor `jt-request:*` handlers.
+They run for every HTTP request, in addition to any per-event `jt-request:*` handlers.

 ---